gpratte/tdd-bdd-experiment/README.md

 ## Course of Action

-Everything will be done on a branch and the branches.
-The branches will be numbered so that they can be referenced so see how the tests progress.
+Everything will be done on branches.
+The branches will be numbered so that they can be referenced to see how the tests progress.

 There will be a TDD branch and a BDD branch.
 At each step those branches will be merged into a TDD-BDD branch.

 For example the first branch will be...

-__step-1-tdd__ branch will show how TDD tests
+__step-1-tdd__ branch will show how start a TDD test

-__step-1-bdd__ branch will show how BDD tests
+__step-1-bdd__ branch will show how to start a BDD test

 __step-1-tdd-and-bdd__ branch will result from merging the previous two branches